 Here's one you'll like - Hank singing a Fats Domino song:

-We also recorded a few songs for a demo in 2008 to give you an idea about the kind of material we do.
+We also recorded a few songs for a demo a long time ago to give you an idea about the kind of material we do.

 All Shook Up

 You're So Square

 To get in touch with The Colliders, email TheColliders at Yahoo dot Com (that's a clickable link).